 Named after both President Warren G. Harding and his own father, Warren Edward Spahn was born in Buffalo, New York, on April 23, 1921, the fifth of six children and the first of two sons to Ed and Mabel Spahn.
-Supporting his family in the city’s blue-collar East End, Ed was a $27-a-week wallpaper salesman who did not own a car.
+Supporting his family in the city’s blue-collar East End, Ed was a $27-a-week wallpaper salesman who didn’t own a car.
 His family ate meat maybe once a week, and his children stuffed their shoes with newspapers.
-A good bowler and semipro baseball player but too small at 5-feet-7 and 130 pounds to dream of a big-league career, Ed sublimated his disappointment by teaching the game to left-handed Warren, the most promising athlete in the family.
-Ed knew there were only so many positions open for a lefty; so just in case Warren could not hit well enough to play first base (his favorite position), Ed taught him exhaustively how to throw fastballs and curves from a mound he built in the backyard.
+A good bowler and semipro baseball player but too small at 5 feet 7 and 130 pounds to dream of a big-league career, Ed sublimated his disappointment by teaching the game to left-handed Warren, the most promising athlete in the family.
+Ed knew there were only so many positions open for a lefty; so just in case Warren couldn’t hit well enough to play first base (his favorite position), Ed taught him exhaustively how to throw fastballs and curves from a mound he built in the backyard.
 “You’ve got to have control,” Ed said over and over.
 “Without control you’re nothing!”
 Warren nodded and kept dreaming of playing first in the big leagues.

 “He insisted that I throw with a fluid motion, and the high leg kick was part of the deception to the hitter,” Warren told Oklahoma City’s Daily Oklahoman in 1998.
 “Hitters said the ball seemed to come out of my uniform.”

 The secret of Spahn’s future injury-free longevity was the foundation laid by his dad.
 “He taught me how to follow through with my shoulder and body, how to throw without any strain, how to get the most out of my pitch and out of my weight even when I was a skinny kid,” Spahn told sportswriter Bob Broeg.
 “He taught me how to roll a curveball, how to let it go off my fingers at the last moment.
 He taught me how to pass my knee by my right elbow.

-Ed and Warren went to Buffalo Bisons minor-league games together, and Warren came to admire Buffalo first baseman Big Bill Kelly, a former major leaguer (Athletics 1920, Phillies 1928) who hit 125 homers for the Bisons from 1922 to 1930 and earlier had played semipro ball with Ed.
+Ed and Warren went to Buffalo Bisons minor-league games together, and Warren came to admire Buffalo first baseman Big Bill Kelly, a former major leaguer (A’s 1920, Phillies 1928) who hit 149 homers for the Bisons from 1922 to 1930 and earlier had played semipro ball with Ed.
 Warren’s father also instructed him to track the motion of Bisons pitcher Charlie “Lefty” Perkins (A’s 1930, Dodgers 1934).
 “Now, if you want to be a pitcher, watch every move Charlie Perkins makes,” Ed told his son.
 “If you want to be a first baseman, watch Bill Kelly.”

-When Warren arrived at South Park High School, however, he discovered an All-Scholastic player named Bill Benzerman (who later became a professional wrestler) occupying first base; reluctantly, Spahn took up pitching – this time for good.
+When Warren arrived at South Park High School, however, he discovered an All-Scholastic player named Bill Benzerman (who later became a professional wrestler) occupying first base; reluctantly, Spahn took up pitching -- this time for good.
 When his coach asked if he had a favorite uniform number, the ever-contrary lefty said 13.
 “Thirteen, eh?
 Not the superstitious kind, I see.”
 “Uh-huh,” Spahn said.
 “Thirteen has always been good luck for me.”

 The youngster led his high school to two city championships, went undefeated his last two seasons, and threw a no-hitter his senior year, but he was spurned by big-league scouts as too skinny.
 As fate would have it, a disenchanted Red Sox scout named Billy Meyers disagreed with the popular consensus.
-Meyers did not like the deal the Red Sox were offering one Sebastian Sisti, so he had quit one Boston job and took Sisti with him to the other a few years earlier.
+Meyers didn’t like the deal the Sox were offering one Sebastian Sisti, so he had quit one Boston job and took Sisti with him to the other a few years earlier.
 (Sibby Sisti would later become a longtime teammate of Spahn’s with the Boston and Milwaukee Braves.)

-Spahn’s first pro assignment was the PONY League’s Bradford (Pennsylvania) Bees, managed by Jack Onslow.
+Spahn’s first pro assignment was the PONY League’s Bradford (Pa.)
+Bees, managed by Jack Onslow.
 When Spahn asked for number 13, Onslow reportedly replied, “Fella, we don’t carry any number thirteens.
 A guy’s liable to run into enough tough luck around here without wearing any number thirteen on his back.”

 Experimenting with a new delivery for an overhand curve after about one-third of the season, Spahn snapped the pitch too sharply and tore several tendons in his left shoulder.
 Warren went home with his arm in a sling, and his father went into a depression.
 Then, after the youngster returned to Pennsylvania two weeks later, he threw his first hard pitch and tumbled off the mound clutching his shoulder.
 The trainer said he’d need a year off if he was lucky, and Onslow muttered, “You know, maybe I should have given that fellow number 13 after all.”
 Back home, Ed Spahn reacted by going into a deeper depression and was hospitalized.
 Young Warren spent the remainder of the summer, the fall, and the winter checking baggage at the Buffalo railroad terminal.

-“When Dad’s nose was broken, John Berardino’s nose was also broken the same day,” Spahn’s son, Greg, recalled.
+“When Dad’s nose was broken, John Berardino’s nose was also broken the same day,” Spahn’s son, Greg, recalls.
 “They sent John to a specialist to have it fixed.
 They called Dad in and told him, ‘Warren, we will send you to a specialist to have your nose fixed, but most people that have that done end up with sinus problems and you’re not a very good-looking guy.’
-The ballclub did not want to spend the money on Dad’s nose.
+The ballclub didn’t want to spend the money on Dad’s nose.
 John Berardino being an actor, that was a different story.”